Judiciary of Virginia: District Courts

 The Virginia General District Court (GDC) is the lowest level of the Virginia court system, and is the court that most Virginians have contact with.
 There are 32 General District Court districts, each having at least one judge.

 The jurisdiction of the GDC is generally limited to traffic cases and other misdemeanors, civil cases involving amounts of under $25,000 (or up to $50,000 for personal injury cases).

 The GDCs are not courts of record, meaning that they do not keep detailed records of their proceedings and their decisions provide no precedent to be cited in other proceedings.
 Proceedings before the GDC are less formal than those brought before higher courts in the state.
 They do not conduct jury trials; cases are heard and decided by the judge.
 In civil cases, they are only empowered to award legal damages, and generally cannot provide remedies in equity, such as injunctions or declaratory judgments.

 Juvenile and Domestic Relations District Court

-The Juvenile and Domestic Relations District Court (J&DR court) is the low level court dealing with domestic matters, with each case being heard by a single judge.
+The Juvenile and Domestic Relations Court (J&DR court) is the low level court dealing with domestic matters, with each case being heard by a single judge.

 It handles all cases involving juvenile crime, child abuse or child neglect, disputes involving custody and visitation, and other family-related matters, as well as cases in which a child or family member is an alleged victim (it can try misdemeanors, but only preliminary hearings in adult felonies).
 The court also has authority to allow minors, under certain circumstances, to seek abortions.
 It may also emancipate a child.